MoralisWeb3/react-moralis/README.md

 ## `useWeb3ExecuteFunction()`

 You can use the `useWeb3ExecuteFunction` hook to execute on-chain functions.
-You need to provide the correct `abi` of the contract, the corresponding `contractAddress`, the `functionName` that you would like to execute, and any parameters (`params`) thet you need to send with the function.
+You need to provide the correct `abi` of the contract, the corresponding `contractAddress`, the `functionName` that you would like to execute, and any parameters (`params`) that you need to send with the function.

 *Example:*